CC-MNNIT/2018-19-Classes/Java/Softablitz/README.md

 ## Coordinators

-For any doubt related to this event contact feel free to contact Coordinators.
+For any doubt related to this event feel free to contact Coordinators.

 * [Abhey Rana](https://github.com/Abhey)
 * [Avishek Santhaliya](https://github.com/avisheksanvas)